Yeat discography

-The discography of American rapper Yeat consists of three studio albums, four mixtapes, six extended plays, and thirteen singles.
+The discography of American rapper Yeat consists of five studio albums, four mixtapes, six extended plays, and 20 singles.

 On September 20, 2018, Yeat released his debut extended play titled Deep Blue Strips.
 He released his debut mixtape titled Wake Up Call on January 9, 2019.
 He released his second extended play titled Different Creature on July 18, 2019.
 Yeat then released his second mixtape titled I'm So Me on January 3, 2020.

-On April 18, 2020, Yeat self-released his third extended play titled We Us on April 18, 2020 only for digital downloading.
+On April 18, 2020, Yeat self-released his third extended play titled We Us on April 18, 2020, only for digital downloading.
 He released his fourth extended play titled Hold On on September 11, 2020.
-Yeat then released his third mixtape titled Alive on April 2, 2021 through his new label, Twizzy Rich.
+Yeat then released his third mixtape titled Alive on April 2, 2021, through his new label, Twizzy Rich.

 Yeat started gaining recognition when he released his fourth mixtape 4L on June 11, 2021, which had included many songs that gained popularity on the social media app TikTok.
 He then released his debut studio album Up 2 Me on September 10, 2021, which also had tracks go viral on the platform.
 In the week of January 19, 2022, Up 2 Me debuted at number 183 on the Billboard 200, making it Yeat's first project to go on the chart.
 It later peaked at number 58.

-He then released his second studio album and sequel to his April 2021 mixtape 2 Alive on February 18, 2022 through Geffen Records, Interscope Records, Field Trip Recordings, Listen to the Kids and Twizzy Rich, and peaked at number 6 on the Billboard 200.
+He then released his second studio album and sequel to his April 2021 mixtape 2 Alive on February 18, 2022, through Geffen Records, Interscope Records, Field Trip Recordings, Listen to the Kids and Twizzy Rich, and peaked at number 6 on the Billboard 200.